kailermai/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAHub is a **desktop app for Teaching Assistants to manage students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TAHub is a **desktop app for NUS Computer Science Teaching Assistants to manage students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAHub can get your student management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}